Zhang's Australian Open dream run ended by unseeded Konta

 Updated: 2016-01-27 15:39

-China's Zhang Shuai hits a shot during her quarter-final match against Britain's Johanna Konta at the Australian Open tennis tournament at Melbourne Park, Australia, Jan 27, 2016.
+Britain's Johanna Konta (R) and China's Zhang Shuai embrace after Konta won their quarter-final match at the Australian Open tennis tournament at Melbourne Park, Australia, Jan 27, 2016.
 [Photo/Agencies]

 In the earlier quarter-final, Konta's semi-final opponent Angelique Kerber stunned dual Australian Open champion Victoria Azarenka in straight sets.

 Despite her superior ranking, the seventh seeded Kerber went into the game as a heavy underdog against Azarenka.

 But Kerber, who had never beaten the 14th-seed in their six previous meetings, out-hit the Belarusian winning 6-3, 7-5 in an hour and 45 minutes.